 2. You want to save time and money

 Take taxes, they are complex and probably out of your wheelhouse.
-You could save time and money by hiring a financial consultant who can find tax breaks and credits that you would otherwise miss as an uninitiated finance novice.
+You could save time and money by hiring a financial consultant who can find tax breaks, credits, and deductions, as well as efile taxes for that particular quarter.
+Something an uninitiated financial novice might otherwise have trouble with.
 Consultants can also help you identify areas where you’re overspending and help you trim the fat.

 There are also financial incentives to hiring a consultant for a short-term contract rather than hiring a new specialized team member.
 With the consultant you won’t need to provide benefits, you won’t incur overhead costs by having to provide them with a laptop or a workspace, and you only pay for them when you need them.